-FACILITY GPS Marker CONDITION DESCRIPTION/ ISSUES FUNCTIONAL RATING WAUHOP PARK UPPER GPS: 32d1'44"S 115d46'4"E The upper playing fields are used primarily for junior soccer Wauhop Park upper field Stair access from Lower to upper fields Playing field Playing surface is in good condition Lighting at training level only В Carpark is unsealed and informal, surface is uneven and unlit, entry to carpark area is unclear Informal car park С
+FACILITY GPS Marker CONDITION DESCRIPTION/ ISSUES FUNCTIONA RATING WAUHOP PARK UPPER GPS: 32d1'44"S 115d46'4"E The upper playing fields are used primarily for junior soccer Image: Constraint of the playing fields are used primarily for junior soccer Image: Constraint of the playing fields are used primarily for junior soccer Image: Constraint of the playing fields are used primarily for junior soccer Image: Constraint of the playing fields are used primarily for junior soccer Image: Constraint of the playing fields are used primarily for junior soccer Image: Constraint of the playing fields are used primarily for junior soccer Image: Constraint of the playing fields are used primarily for junior soccer Image: Constraint of the playing fields are used primarily for junior soccer Image: Constraint of the playing fields are used primarily for junior soccer Image: Constraint of the playing fields are used primarily for junior soccer Image: Constraint of the playing fields are used playing fields a Wauhop Park upper field Stair access from Lower to upper fields Playing field Field Playing herd Playing surface is in good condition В Lighting at training level only Built Facilities Carpark is unsealed and informal, surface is uneven and unlit, entry to carpark area is unclear C Informal car park

-FACILITY GPS Marker CONDITION DESCRIPTION/ ISSUES FUNCTIONAL RATING HENRY JEFFERY OVAL AFL oval (not full senior sized) utilised by EFJFC, EFJCC and EFCC for football and cricket, lacrosse also utilises for pre-season training also. С GPS : 32d 1'47"S 115d 46'5"E Henry Jeffery Playing Field Playing field is uneven and has areas of poor grass coverage Lighting is training level only Cricket nets are not connected to power and landscaping at rear of nets is poor North western surrounds are sandy and unevenly vegetated В Spectator seating on embankment Cricket nets & storage
+FACILITY GPS Marker CONDITION DESCRIPTION/ ISSUES FUNCTIONA RATING HENRY JEFFERY OVAL AFL oval (not full senior sized) utilised by EFJFC, EFJCC and EFCC for football and cricket, lacrosse also utilises for pre-season training also.
+GPS: 32d 1'47"S 115d 46'5"E Henry Jeffery Playing Field Playing field is uneven and has areas of poor grass coverage Lighting is training level only Cricket nets are not connected to power and landscaping at rear of nets is poor North western surrounds are sandy and unevenly vegetated B Spectator seating on embankment Cricket nets & storage

-FACILITY GPS Marker CONDITION DESCRIPTION/ ISSUES FUNCTIONAL RATING GPS: 32d1'47"S 115d46'5"E Henry Jeffery Built Facilities Pavilion is planned for renovations including improved spectator and kiosk areas and making suitable for female changerooms There is no public toilet facility Carpark at pavilion is very small (12 bays) There is no path from carpark to pavilion Retaining wall is very close to oval perimeter which results in narrow playing field Pavilion building FREMANTLE SEA SCOUTS Leased to Scouts WA inclusive of 6 moorings and building structure with jetty facilities (lease renewal currently under negotiation).
+FACILITY GPS Marker CONDITION DESCRIPTION/ ISSUES GPS: 32d1'47"S 115d46'5"E Henry Jeffery Built Facilities Pavilion is planned for renovations including improved spectator and kiosk areas and making suitable for female changerooms There is no public toilet facility Carpark at pavilion is very small (12 bays) There is no path from carpark to pavilion Retaining wall is very close to oval perimeter which results in narrow playing field В Pavilion building FREMANTLE SEA SCOUTS Leased to Scouts WA inclusive of 6 moorings and building structure with jetty facilities (lease renewal currently under negotiation).
 Parking is located west of the building on Jerrat Drive

-FACILITY GPS Marker CONDITION DESCRIPTION/ ISSUES FUNCTIONAL RATING GPS: 32d1'42"S 115d46'40"E Fremantle Sea Scouts Built Facilities and activity area Current building in poor condition Requires separate toilet facility for disabled and for separation of leaders to children Septic tank on west side requires attention /repair Stair access from road to pavilion requires remediation Sea wall has indication signs of collapsing at lower water levels Road access way is single vehicle width and overgrown vegetation requires attention No security lighting present at access road or building Jetty requires upgrade Poor drainage at rear of building Access to building roof requires preventative measures (reduce vandalism and roof damage) Disused Launch area (outside of lease area in extremely poor condition) D/E The Sea Scout built facilities were subject to a separate detailed building assessment (See Appendix 5) Clubhouse building Entrance / single driveway Access stairs & toilet block Disused launch facility
+FACILITY GPS Marker CONDITION DESCRIPTION/ ISSUES FUNCTION RATING GPS Marker GPS: 32d1'42"S 115d46'40"E Fremantle Sea Scouts Built Facilities and activity area Current building in poor condition Requires separate toilet facility for disabled and for separate Septic tank on west side requires attention /repair Stair access from road to pavilion requires remediation Sea wall has indication signs of collapsing at lower water lefe Road access way is single vehicle width and overgrown vego No security lighting present at access road or building Jetty requires upgrade Poor drainage at rear of building Access to building roof requires preventative measures (red Disused Launch area (outside of lease area in extremely point The Sea Scout built facilities were subject to a separate detailed vels etation requires attention duce vandalism and roof damage) or condition)